insolor/dos_rescue/README.md

 # dos_rescue

-A library which helps to run old Euphoria 3.* programs on windows
+A library which helps to run old Euphoria 3.* programs on Windows with Euphoria 4.*.